liferay/liferay-docs/develop/tutorials/articles/migrating-a-legacy-application/03-adapting-to-liferay-7s-api.markdown

 If you have legacy applications for Liferay Portal 6.2 or earlier, you'll be happy to know there's a clearly defined path for migrating them to Liferay 7.
-As you know by now, many of Liferay's applications have migrated to OSGi modules, but Liferay is still a JSR-286, standards compliant portal.
+As you know by now, most of Liferay's applications have migrated to OSGi modules, but Liferay is still a JSR-286, standards compliant portal.
 For this reason, it remains backwards compatible for WAR-style applications.
 This means two things: you can write both module and WAR-style applications, and you can easily upgrade